JoelHKV/Knowledge-Express/readme.md

 Gallery Galore is written in JavaScript (React + Redux), HTML, and CSS.

 ## Testing

+## Data

+ChatGPT bad a counting, give some slack not consistne formating, have to process carefully

 ## Painting Data
 The 10 most famous painters are first selected using ChatGPT.
 Then, ChatGPT is asked to generate the 20 most prototypical titles across those painters.
 Finally, a Python script is used to instruct Dall-E to draw the paintings.
 The painting images are currently saved in Google Cloud Storage and accessed directly.